 Yellen says wants to "understand deeply" GameStop frenzy before taking action

-WASHINGTON, Feb 4 (Reuters) - U.S. Treasury Secretary Jant Yellen said on Thursday that she and financial market regulators needed to "understand deeply" what happened in the trading frenzy involving GameStop Corp and other retail stocks in recent days before taking any action.
+WASHINGTON, Feb 4 (Reuters) - U.S. Treasury Secretary Janet Yellen said on Thursday that before she and financial market regulators took any action, they needed to "understand deeply" what happened in the trading frenzy involving GameStop Corp and other retail stocks in recent days.

-"...We're going to discuss ...whether or not the recent events warrant further action."
+The meeting comes after days of gyrations in the shares of video-game retailer GameStop, headphone maker Koss Corp KOSS.O, cinema chain AMC Entertainment AMC.N and other stocks and commodities favored on the Reddit social media site's Wall Street Bets forum.

+Retail traders had bid the shares up to dizzying heights in an effort to punish short sellers -- who profit when shares fall -- forcing some hedge funds to close their positions at big losses.
+But the so-called "Reddit Rally" has collapsed in recent days, exposing many individual traders to huge losses themselves.

-(Reporting by David Lawder, Dan Burns and Susan Heavey; editing by John Stonestreet)
+(Reporting by David Lawder, Dan Burns and Susan Heavey; editing by John Stonestreet and Chizu Nomiyama)

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))